Who is this article for?

 - Files stored only in cloud services

-Watch the short video below to learn more about how Forensic File Search collects file events data.
-For more videos, visit the Code42 University.
+Watch the short video below to learn more about how Forensic File Search collects file event data.

 Before you begin